VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P7S.md

 The fight starts with **Spark of Life**, remember to mitigate them to reduce the damage from the <span class='debuff'>Bleed</span>.
 It is follow by a random **Condensed/Dispersed Aero II**, Tanks must either stack or spread for it.
 Use any invulnerability at your discretion.

 Then *Agdistis* will cast **Blade of Altis** into **Immortal's Obol**.
-The front left or right of the arena will have 2 set of exflares away from each other, move there and, once the arena layout changed, stay along the North edge to finish to dodge the exaflares.
+The front left or right of the arena will have 2 set of exflares far away from each other, move there and once the arena layout changed, stay along the North edge to dodge the exaflares.

-**Forbidden Fruit** will be cast spawning 2 Bird on front platforms and 1 Bull on a random front platform.
+**Forbidden Fruit** will be cast, spawning 2 Birds on front platforms and 1 Bull on a random front platform.
 Both Healers will be targeted by  **Hemitheos's Holy III** shares.
-Since the boss will also be casting **Bough of Altis** in the back, move on the platform will only 1 Bird, with one group on the North edge and the other on the South edge away from the Birds path:
+Since the boss will also be casting **Bough of Altis** in the back, move on the platform will only 1 Bird, with one group on the North edge and the other on the South edge away from the Birds path.
+The South group must be careful about **Bough of Altis** that can hit them:
 <img class='soloImg' src='{{ page.imagePath | append: 'fruit1.jpg' }}'>

 Next is another random **Condensed/Dispersed Aero II** into **Spark of Life**.

-**Inviolate Bonds** will apply debuff on player while the boss will cast **Bough of Altis** on the front platforms.
-Players with <span class='speDebuff'>Inviolate Winds</span> must spread around the South platform while the other stack in the middle with the <span class='speDebuff'>Holy Bonds</span> share.
-Then *Agdistis* will finish **Bough of Altis** and cleave two platforms, move into the safe platform and have the <span class='speDebuff'>Inviolate Winds II</span> spread around while the other stack middle with the <span class='speDebuff'>Holy Bonds II</span>:
+The next cast, **Inviolate Bonds** will apply debuffs on player while the boss will cast **Bough of Altis** on the front platforms.
+Players with <span class='speDebuff'>Inviolate Winds</span> must spread around the South platform while the others stack in the middle with the <span class='speDebuff'>Holy Bonds</span> share.
+Then *Agdistis* will finish **Bough of Altis** and cleave two platforms, move into the safe platform and have the <span class='speDebuff'>Inviolate Winds II</span> spread around while the others stack middle with the <span class='speDebuff'>Holy Bonds II</span>:
 {% assign slideCounter = 0 %}
-{% include slideshow.html imgLink="bonds1.jpg;bonds2.jpg" imgDesc="On South platform, <em>Inviolate Winds</em> spread around and <em>Holy Bonds</em> stack middle;Repeat on the safe platform with the roles swapped" slideNumber=slideCounter %}
+{% include slideshow.html imgLink="bonds1.jpg;bonds2.jpg" imgDesc="On South platform, <em>Inviolate Winds</em> spread around and <em>Holy Bonds</em> stack middle;Repeat the same thing on the safe platform with the roles swapped" slideNumber=slideCounter %}

 *Agdistis* will destroy the front bridge with **Roots of Altis** and cast another **Condensed/Dispersed Aero II**.